MataOl/waa/README.md

 # Test Automatization Course

-This is an output from the Test Automatization Course which I have taken.
+This is an output from the Test Automatization Course I have taken.
 We used Java, Selenium and JUnit.
 **Commits from 3 June 2019** represent my **Final Examination** (duration: 3 hours).
 The **tasks** in the examination were:

 1. Download page <https://github.com/skarbala/ta-mentor-program-playground> and launch it using MAMP.